Kuala Lumpur: Arts

 Kuala Lumpur is a hub for cultural activities and events in Malaysia.
 Among the centres is the National Museum, which is situated along the Mahameru Highway.
 Its collection comprises artefacts and paintings collected throughout the country.
-The Islamic Arts Museum, which houses more than seven thousand Islamic artefacts including rare exhibits and a library of Islamic art books, is the largest Islamic arts collection in Southeast Asia.
-The museum's collection not only concentrates on works from the Middle East, but also includes work from elsewhere in Asia, such as China and Southeast Asia.
-Kuala Lumpur has a craft complex coupled with a museum that displays a variety of textile, ceramic, metal craft and weaved products.
-Information on the production process is portrayed in diorama format complete with historical facts, technique and traditionally engineered equipment.
+The Islamic Arts Museum, which houses more than seven thousand Islamic artefacts including rare exhibits and a library of Islamic art books, is the largest Islamic art collection in Southeast Asia.
+The museum's collection not only concentrates on works from the Middle East but also includes work from elsewhere in Asia, such as China and Southeast Asia.
+Kuala Lumpur has a craft complex coupled with a museum that displays a variety of textile, ceramic, metal craft, and weaved products.
+Information on the production process is portrayed in diorama format complete with historical facts, techniques, and traditionally engineered equipment.
 Among the processes shown are pottery making, intricate wood carving, silver-smithing, weaving songket cloth, stamping batik patterns on cloth, and boat-making.

 The premier performing arts venue is the Petronas Philharmonic Hall located underneath the Petronas Towers.
-The resident orchestra is the Malaysian Philharmonic Orchestra (MPO), consisting of musicians from all over the world, and features regular concerts, chamber concerts and traditional cultural performances.
+The resident orchestra is the Malaysian Philharmonic Orchestra (MPO), consisting of musicians from all over the world, and features regular concerts, chamber concerts, and traditional cultural performances.
 The Kuala Lumpur Performing Arts Centre (KLPac) in Sentul West and Damansara Performing Arts Centre (DPac) in Damansara Perdana are two of the most established centres in the country for the performing arts, notably theatre, plays, music, and film screening.
 It has housed many local productions and has been a supporter of local and regional independent performance artists.
 The Future Music Festival Asia has been held in the city since 2012, featuring local and international artists.

 The National Art Gallery of Malaysia is located on Jalan Temerloh, off Jalan Tun Razak on a 5.67 ha site neighbouring the National Theatre (Istana Budaya) and National Library.
 The architecture of the gallery incorporates elements of traditional Malay architecture, as well as contemporary modern architecture.
 The National Art Gallery serves as a centre of excellence and is a trustee of the national art heritage.
 The Ilham Tower Gallery near Ampang Park houses exhibitions of works by local and foreign artists.

 Kuala Lumpur holds the Malaysia International Gourmet Festival annually.
 Another event hosted annually by the city is the Kuala Lumpur Fashion Week, which includes international brands and local designers.
 Also, Kuala Lumpur was designated as the World Book Capital for 2020 by UNESCO.